huikang-tmp-workspace/resume/index.md

 - Prompted and finetuned the generation of questions to create on Quora
 - Wrote and evaluated prompts to infer, retrieve and select topics to label content
 - <br>
-- Built a tool to write, execute and verify Trino queries for offline data
+- Built an internal agent to write, execute and verify Trino queries for offline data
 - Promoted the internal use of Claude Code with advice on best practices
 - <br>
 - Languages: python, prompt engineering, Trino/PrestoSQL, C++